SalomePlatform/shaper/doc/gui/Introduction.rst

 This child result can be restored using **Recover** feature.

-Each feature, result, construction, group, field, parameter can be renamed using *Rename* pop-up menu command.
+Each feature, result, construction, group, field, parameter can be renamed using *Rename* pop-up menu command (hotkey "F2").

 .. image:: images/popup_menu_object_browser_feature.png
    :align: center